ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 for example, we will be able to create a direct link to download the file, instead of using the API to put the whole file in memory before downloading it, saving resources and avoiding bugs.

-CLI users will be able to download a directory with existing tools like `curl` and `tar`.
+CLI users will be able to download a directory with existing tools like `curl` and `tar` without having to talk to implementation-specific RPC APIs like `/api/v0/get`.

 ### Compatibility